 How much you’ll save with a WestJet companion voucher

 The amount of money you’ll save depends on the cost of your ticket.
-The most important thing to remember is that you still need to pay for any taxes, fees and surcharges so the value comes from redeeming a ticket with a high base fare or Air Transportation Charges (ATC) as WestJet likes to call it.
+The most important thing to remember is that you still need to pay for any taxes, fees and surcharges so the value comes from redeeming a ticket with a high full base fare or Air Transportation Charges (ATC) as WestJet likes to call it.
 Let’s take a look at this flight to Florida below as an example.

-As you can see, the ATC cost is $727.97 and the taxes are $162.55 which gives you a total ticket cost of $890.52.
+As you can see, the ATC charges are $727.97 and the taxes are $162.55 which gives you a total ticket cost of $890.52.
 The primary cardholder would pay that, but the second passenger would only pay $119 + $162.55 for a total of $281.55.
 That works out to a savings of $608.97.
 Mind you, this is summer pricing on a popular route which is why there’s a potential for such big savings.

-Since the voucher only discounts the ATC, you need to always check to see if it’s valuable to use your WestJet companion voucher.
+Since the voucher only discounts the ATC, you need to always check to see if it’s valuable to use your WestJet companion ticket.
 If you’re flying to Europe, quite often the ATC is not much more than the $399 you need to pay to use your companion voucher so it may make more sense to hold onto your voucher for WestJet flights in the future.